jundalisay/sp/content/en/research/sarkar/psychology/part-2.md

 ---
-heading: "Astitva and Shivatva"
+heading: "Part 2"
-title: "Existence and the Idea of Existence"
+title: "Existence and the Idea of Existence (Astitva and Shivatva)"
 # date: 2021-11-20
 weight: 4
 c: "indigo"